Fourth-Cosmic-Velocity/Split-Ring-Resonators-Calculator/README.md

 ### Circular SRR

 Er = Relative Permittivity of Substrate
-\nh = Height of the substrate in mm
+'\n'h = Height of the substrate in mm
 GC = Gamma value for C-SRR ( A constant which varies with geometry( 2.451 for C-SRR) rext = Radius to the outer boundaty of outer ring in mm c = Width of metal in mm